 Bitcoin’s ‘moment has arrived’ as currency climbs to record high

-Bitcoin hit a previous high of $19,511 in December 2017 amid widespread elation, only to lose 70 per cent over the course of the following year.
-Photograph: Ozan Kose / AFP
+Bitcoin hit a previous high of $19,511 in December 2017 amid widespread elation, only to lose 70% over the following year.
+Photograph: Ozan Kose/AFP

 Bitcoin has climbed to a record high, taking less than three years to replicate the euphoric ascent that catapulted the cryptocurrency into the mainstream consciousness.